 Upon learning of White's death, President Roosevelt wired his "deepest sympathy" and lamented: "The newspaper world loses one of its wisest and most beloved editors in the death of William Allen White.
 He made the Emporia Gazette a national institution.
 As a writer of terse, forcible and vigorous prose, he was unsurpassed.
 He ennobled the profession of journalism which he served with such unselfish devotion through more than two score years."

-The business he ran for nearly fifty years continues its successes, still run by his family descendants, these sixty years later, as a successful Kansas family business.
+The business he ran for nearly fifty years continues its successes, still run by his family descendants, these many years later, as a successful Kansas family business.